This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 How to use salicylic acid and retinol together

-There are a few ways you can combine a beta-hydroxy acid (salicylic acid) and retinol together:
+There are a few ways you can incorporate retinol and a beta-hydroxy acid (salicylic acid) together:

 Use your salicylic acid cleanser in your morning routine only

-This means that you can use your retinol serum at night, daily if you wish to – check out my guide on the best retinoids for clog prone skin.
+This means that you can apply retinol serum at night – check out my guide on the best retinoids for clog prone skin if you’re not sure which product to pick.

 Use your retinoid on alternate days to reduce potential side effects

-This can render them ineffective if worn throughout the day.
-However, adapalene (Differin) is stable to be worn in the day.
+This can render them ineffective or less effective if worn throughout the day.
+However, adapalene (Differin) is stable to be worn in the daytime if you really would like to use it in the morning.

 Personally, I still recommend Differin to be used at night so it’s worn without makeup or SPF interfering.